amicoleo/amicoleo.github.io/README.md

 + Put link to Tim

-+ When refreshing the about page, there's no about anymore
++ When refreshing the about page, there's no about anymore - OK

 + Change the title of the "Museum of The Future... " to "Museum of Future..."